Deployment flowchart: Structure

+Uses

 As deployment flowcharts highlight the relationships between stakeholders in addition to the process flow they are especially useful in highlighting areas of inefficiency, duplication or unnecessary processing.
 Often utilized within Six sigma activity, completed flowcharts are commonly used to examine the interfaces between “participants” which are typically causes for delays and other associated issues.
 Deployment flowcharts are useful for determining who within an organization is required to implement a process and are sometimes used as a business planning tool.

+Flowchart creation

-While deployment flowcharts can be drawn by hand using pen and paper – various software tools include functionality to construct the flowcharts on computer, these include products such as Microsoft Visio.
+While deployment flowcharts can be drawn by hand using pen and paper, various software tools include functionality to construct the flowcharts on computer.
+These include products such as Microsoft Visio.